qorg11/kill9/guides/pgp.md

 files.
 To do this, simply run `gpg --encrypt --armor -r someone@example.tld file_to_encrypt`

-That will generate an .asc file, which you'll send to the destinatary any way, even insecure, only the user with the private key will be able to read it
+That will generate an .asc file, which you'll send to the destination any way, even insecure, only the user with the private key will be able to read it